 3 hours.
 Course covers a consideration of the life and works of the poet/playwright and the sociopolitical history of the Renaissance.
 The course examines the sonnets and a selection of the plays from each genre: comedy, tragedy, history and tragicomedy.
-Prerequisite: another LITR course or equivalent or instructor's permission.
+Prerequisite: HUMA 205 Philosophy and Literature, any 100 or 200 level LITR course, or equivalent, enrollment in the William Penn Honors Program, or instructor permission.